 - Maintaining posture and balance.

-These are just some of the surface-level observations that can help to determine if the child needs to seek further medical care.
-In order to truly evaluate your child’s condition, please refer to a medical professional for an in-depth examination of these or other symptoms.
+These are just some of the surface-level observations that can help to determine if your child needs to seek further medical care.
+In order to truly evaluate your child’s condition, please request a referral for an OT evaluation from your child’s primary care physician.

 Noticing A Pattern

 When observing your child’s actions, it’s important to notice if a pattern emerges.
 The symptoms mentioned above are strong indicators of an issue, but mainly if they occur on a regular basis.
 Consistency of these symptoms could be an indication that your child is struggling with delayed fine motor skills or has poor sensory processing skills.

 If your child is encountering issues with his or her ability to understand and focus on executing basic tasks, or if your child limits his or her experiences or their ability to engage safely in their environment, then you should contact your physician.